-Charges and expenses taken from income or capital All charges and expenses (except those relating directly to the purchase and sale of investments) are taken first from income, as set out in paragraph 14.9.
+Initial charge 3% Exit charge None Annual Management Charge 0.40% Charges and expenses taken from income or capital All charges and expenses (except those relating directly to the purchase and sale of investments) are taken first from income, as set out in paragraph 14.9.
 It should be noted that, where fees are charged to capital, this may result in capital erosion or constrain capital growth.
-Minimum initial investment Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): USD equivalent of £100,000 Class A Accumulation Shares (USD): USD Minimum holding equivalent of £100,000 Class A Income Shares (GBP): £1,000 Class A Accumulation Shares (GBP): £1,000 Class A Income Shares (USD): USD equivalent of Minimum subsequent investment £1,000 Class A Accumulation Shares (USD): USD equivalent of £1,000 Class A Income Shares (GBP): £100,000 mvestment Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): USD equivalent of £100,000 Class A Accumulation Shares (USD): USD equivalent of £100,000 Minimum redemption None Invest in Eligible Markets As listed in Appendix 5 Income Equalisation Yes Past Performance Past performance is set out in Appendix 4.
+Minimum initial investment Class A Income Shares (GBP): £100,000 Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): USD equivalent of £100,000 Class A Accumulation Shares (USD): USD equivalent of £100,000 Minimum holding Class A Income Shares (GBP): £1,000 Class A Accumulation Shares (GBP): £1,000 Class A Income Shares (USD): USD equivalent of £1,000 Class A Accumulation Shares (USD): USD equivalent of $\pounds1,000$ Minimum subsequent investment Class A Income Shares (GBP): £100,000 Investment Class A Accumulation Shares (GBP): £100,000 Class A Income Shares (USD): USD equivalent of £100,000 Class A Accumulation Shares (USD): USD equivalent of £100,000 Minimum redemption None Invest in Eligible Markets As listed in Appendix 5 Income Equalisation Yes Past Performance Past performance is set out in Appendix 4.
 UK Securities Financing Transactions Regulation The ACD is subject to the provisions of the UK SFTR.
-The Company is authorised to enter into Securities Financing Transactions and Total Return Swaps.
+The Company is authorised to enter into Securities Financing Transactions and Total

+Return Swaps.
 As at the date of this Prospectus the Company does not use SFTs or TRSs.
 However, the ACD reserves the right to permit the Company to use such instruments in the future.
+Additional detail on the UK SFTR and the use of SFTs and TRSs is given in Appendix 3.